Safety Committee Information

 Erica Saville, School Social Worker

-Kelly Stetz, Assistant Principal, Cabrini Primary School
+Kelly Stetz, Principal, Cabrini Primary School

 Cheryl Szczodrowski, Dean of Students, Cabrini High School

 Allen Park Public Schools School Safety Drills Requirements

 Public Act 12 of 2014 that went into effect on July 1, 2014, revises the number and scheduling of required school safety drills.
 Ten drills will be required each year: